potat4190/AiSpotifyPlaylistMaker/README.md

 ## Requirements

 - Python 3.9+
-- A Spotify account (Free works; Premium not required)
+- A Spotify account (Free does not work; Premium required)
 - A Spotify developer app
 - A Google Gemini API key